nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - **Command-Line Interface (CLI)**: A method of interacting with MedConnect through typed text commands, allowing fast input for users who prefer typing over graphical interfaces.

-- **Modifier**: An additional parameter in commands used to filter or customize operations, such as viewing only specific types of contact details (e.g., emergency, email, phone).

 - **Mainstream Operating Systems**: Common operating systems on which MedConnect can run, including Windows, macOS, and Linux.

 - **Encryption**: The process of encoding sensitive data, such as patient information, to protect it from unauthorized access.

-- **HIPAA**: The Health Insurance Portability and Accountability Act, a US regulation that ensures the security and privacy of patient data.
-MedConnect must comply with such regulations in healthcare environments.

 - **Java 17**: The version of Java required to run MedConnect, which ensures compatibility and performance across different operating systems.

-- **Human-Editable File**: A data file format (e.g., `.txt` or `.csv`) that can be easily accessed and modified by healthcare administrators without needing special software.
+- **Human-Editable File**: A data file format (e.g., `.json` or `.csv`) that can be easily accessed and modified by healthcare administrators without needing special software.

-- **Role-Based Access Control (RBAC)**: A security mechanism that restricts access to data based on the user’s role, allowing different permissions for administrators and general staff (for future implementation).

 - **System Uptime**: The percentage of time that MedConnect is available and operational, measured as part of reliability goals.

 - **Backup**: The process of creating copies of MedConnect's data to ensure it can be restored in the event of data loss or system failure.

 - **Test Coverage**: The percentage of the system's code that is covered by automated tests, ensuring that key features and functionality are reliably tested.

-- **AES-256**: A widely-used encryption standard that secures sensitive data using a 256-bit encryption key, ensuring strong protection of patient information.

 --------------------------------------------------------------------------------------------------------------------